Maximize your returns by ditching money market funds

 Money market funds are popular because they’re a safe place to park your cash and earn some interest.
 The funds are made up of high-quality, short-term government and corporate bonds.

-Money market funds are certainly better than stuffing your savings under the mattress, but there are better solutions that can earn you a higher rate of return, such as the EQ Bank Savings Plus Account.
+Money market funds are certainly better than stuffing your savings under the mattress, but there are better solutions that can earn you a higher rate of return, such as the Savings Plus Account.

 How fees eat into your money market returns